dikondaashish/TrackmyOPT/CRON_SETUP_GUIDE.md

 - [ ] Cron job appears in cron-job.org dashboard
 - [ ] Schedule is set to every 6 hours (or your preferred interval)
 - [ ] Authorization header includes correct `CRON_SECRET`
-- [ ] Request timeout is at least 60 seconds
+- [ ] Request timeout is set to 30 seconds (free tier max)
 - [ ] Email notifications are enabled (optional)
 - [ ] Test run returns 200 OK
 - [ ] Vercel logs show cron job execution
 - [ ] Cases are being checked (visible in response)
 - [ ] Status changes trigger notifications (if premium)
+- [ ] You have fewer than 15 receipt numbers (or consider upgrading for longer timeout)

 ---